Derived Categories of BHK Mirrors: Derived Equivalence of Berglund-H ubsch-Krawitz Mirrors

-and the two regular triangulations $\mathcal T, \mathcal T'$ of $\nu$ (see Lemma~\ref{lem: KS triangulations}).
-Furthermore, $S_\nu$ satisfies the quasi-Calabi-Yau condition by Lemma 5.12 of \cite{FK14} since $\nu$ lies in the affine plane $(M,1)$.
+and define an action of $S$ on $\A^\nu$ given by the natural inclusion $S \hookrightarrow \gm^\nu$.
+Notice that $S$ satisfies the quasi-Calabi-Yau condition by Lemma 5.12 of \cite{FK14} since $\nu$ lies in the affine plane $(M,1)$.

-Since we are discussing mirror symmetry, we are flipping the usual roles of $M$ and $N$.
-Moreover, the lattice points in $\nu$ have two interpretations depending on which side you are on: (1) the monomial terms, e.g. $x^{m_i}$, have two separate interpretations as monomials - they are anticanonical sections of $\mathbb P(q_0, \ldots, q_n) / \bar G$ and (2) the rays of the fan of the dual toric variety and hence correspond to variables in the Cox construction.

-Therefore, for notational purposes, we set $y_i$ to be the monomial associated to the ray $m_i$, $u$ to be the monomial associated to the ray $(0,1)$, and $y_k'$ to be the monomial associated to the ray $m_k'$.
-We get two irrelevant ideals $\I_p$ and $\I_q$ (as defined in Equation~\eqref{eq: I}) associated to the triangulations $\T$ and $\T'$ respectively.
-Both have subideals $\J_p \subseteq \I_p$ and $\J_q \subseteq \I_q$ as defined in Equation~\eqref{eq: J} that correspond to the simplices in $\mathcal{C}$ and $\mathcal{C}'$ that are of maximal dimension.
-Recall the open sets
+We set $y_i$ to be the coordinate of $\A^\nu$ associated to $\overline{m}_i$, $u$ to be the coordinate associated to $(0,1)$, and $y_k'$ to be the coordinate associated to $\overline{m}_k'$.
+As both $\T$ and $\T'$ are regular triangulations of $\nu$, we get two irrelevant ideals $\I_p$ and $\I_q$ (as defined in Equation~\eqref{eq: I}) associated to the regular triangulations $\T$ and $\T'$ respectively.